Loading... Please wait...

 Authors also have plenty of ways to make money besides selling their books.
 They can book seminars/talks, generate new clients, consult, launch a product, become a coach, or build a personal brand.
 Of course, having a book that sells a million copies is excellent, but that’s an infrequent event.

 For publishers, royalties are the only way to earn money.
 It doesn’t matter if an Author gives fifty talks to packed rooms of thousands each year.
 If those talks don’t translate to direct book sales, they have no value for a publisher.
-Most Publishing Agreements include graduated royalties.
+Most Publishing Agreements include tiered royalty rates.

 TEACH Services offers the following rates: